-The history of trade with China is almost as old as America itself, and today, America and China boast the world's #1 and #2 largest economies, respectively.
+The history of trade with China is almost as old as the United States itself; today, the U.S. and China boast the world's #1 and #2 largest economies, respectively.
 Trade between the two countries has been massive, yet often contentious.
-During more than 230 years of trade between the dominant powers in the East and West, China and the United States have witnessed a string of ups and downs, standoffs and reconciliations, trade wars and physical wars.
-Today, the relationship is strained, and the two countries are locked in a showdown where goods are viewed as economic weapons as much as they are merchandise to be bought and sold.
-Here's a look at how the two global giants got to where they are today.
+During the more than 230 years of trade between the dominant powers in the East and West, China and the United States have witnessed a string of ups and downs, standoffs and reconciliations, and trade wars and physical wars.
+Here, Stacker takes a look at this history—with particular focus on the years since President Donald Trump took office—using a variety of historical and recent news sources.

 Following the famous Boston Tea Party rebellion of 1773, Americans abandoned tea en masse as an unpatriotic beverage.
 The masses, however, still craved the caffeinated, rejuvenating drink through the Revolution and beyond.
-Once it was free from Great Britain and the king's monopolistic British East India Company, the newly minted United States set its sights east, toward China.
+Once it was free from Great Britain and the king's monopolistic British East India Company, the newly-minted United States set its sights east, toward China.
 On Feb.
 22, 1784, the U.S. declared its economic independence when the American trade ship Empress of China set sail from New York City.
 Packed with 242 casks of Appalachian and New England ginseng, which the Chinese coveted, the ship was to return filled with tea.
 The era of American trade with China had begun.

 The United States soon learned that its appetite for silk, ornate furniture, tea, and other Chinese goods far outpaced China's interest in importing American merchandise.
 The British had, however, discovered one product the Chinese did want from the West: smuggled opium.
 The Chinese government tried in vain to suppress the British and American opium trade, and in 1840, China suffered a series of devastating defeats in what came to be known as the First Opium War.
 In 1842, Britain forced lopsided terms of surrender that heavily favored the West, known as the Treaty of Nanjing.
-Two years later in 1844, America secured similarly favorable trading terms with the Treaty of Wanghia.
+Two years later in 1844, America secured similarly-favorable trading terms with the Treaty of Wanghia.

 In 1940, the United States was not yet at war with Japan, and was overwhelmingly pro-China, which Japan had invaded and occupied.
-That year, President Roosevelt approved military aid to China's nationalist government, implemented a blockade of Japan and ramped up pro-China propaganda at home.
+That year, President Roosevelt approved military aid to China's nationalist government, implemented a blockade of Japan, and ramped up pro-China propaganda at home.
 Although military aid isn't the same as trade, the move codified America's support for China as a critical economic partner.

 In 1949, communist Chinese forces led by Mao Zedong defeated the U.S.-backed Chinese nationalist government, which fled to Taiwan.
 The People's Republic of China was then established.
 For the next two decades, trade between the United States and communist China was frozen, diplomatic relations ceased, and virtually all travel was halted.
 Soldiers from the two nations clashed in the Korean War, which began the following year.
 America would recognize the nationalists exiled in Taiwan as the legitimate Chinese government through the 1970s.